armory/documentation/_release_notes/armoryspinnaker_v2.3.1.md

 ## Known Issues
+The following known issues exist in this release.
-Fiat service accounts are not used properly by Dinghy; please upgrade to Armory Spinnaker v2.3.3
+- Fiat service accounts are not used properly by Dinghy
+- Enabling SSL Termination at Deck results in Deck failing to start

+Please upgrade to Armory Spinnaker 2.3.4

 ###  Spinnaker Community Contributions
 ## Detailed Updates